KiroKirilov/employee-management/README.md

 - The `Infrastructure` folder contains the data access code.

 # Running the API
 The project is configured to run with `docker-compose` which sets up the API and a PostgreSQL database.
 It can be ran with the `docker compose up --detach` command or by running the project in Visual Studio with the Docker Compose profile selected.
-By default the DB structure is not setup, so the API will return an error if you try to access it.
-To setup the DB structure for local dev, the `employee-schema.sql` and  `employee-data.sql` can be run against the database.
-The `employee-schema.sql` file creates the necessary tables and the `employee-data.sql` file inserts some sample data.
+By default the DB structure is setup on startup.
+If running in development, some dummy data is also seeded.
+To setup the DB structure manually, the `Infrastructure/Data/employee-schema.sql` and  `Infrastructure/Data/employee-data.sql` can be run against the database.
+The `employee-schema.sql` file creates the necessary table and the `employee-data.sql` file inserts some sample data.

 The API can also be ran on its own by running the project in Visual Studio with the `EmployeeManagement` profile selected or with `dotnet run`.

+More information on the app settings that need to be setup can be found in the [App settings](#App-settings) section.

 # Testing
 The project has three test projects created and setup: